30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 17) Protein Bento Box

-The pitch for Protein Bento Box: A protein bento box is the adult version of a kid lunchable, and it can hit 30+ grams of protein when you build it right: one protein anchor, one carbohydrate, one fruit, one vegetable, one fat.
+Why pack this for lunch: A protein bento box is the adult version of a kid lunchable, and it can hit 30+ grams of protein when you build it right: one protein anchor, one carbohydrate, one fruit, one vegetable, one fat.

 Nathaniel LeeNathaniel’s Pantry Notes: The Sunday Protein Hour (One Cook, Four Lunches)

-The most impactful thing I do for my workweek is spend 45 minutes on Sunday afternoon making one large batch of protein.
-It’s not a marathon meal prep.
-Cooking protein by the stove is one thing, but cooking it in the oven is another, and by the time I get to the end, I’ve got enough cooked protein to anchor 4-5 different lunches for that week.
+The single highest-leverage thing I do for my workweek is spend 45 minutes on Sunday afternoon cooking one big batch of protein.
+It’s not a meal-prep marathon.
+It’s one thing in the oven and another on the stove, and by the time I’m done I have enough cooked protein to anchor 4-5 different lunches that week.

 The sheet-pan chicken move.
 1.5 pounds of bone-in or boneless chicken thighs on a sheet pan, 25 minutes at 425°F. That’s 4 lunch portions of cooked protein for the week, ready to slice or shred into bowls, salads, wraps, or rice.
 Total active work: 5 minutes.